Opinion Dynamics for Utility Maximizing Agents: Exploring the Impact of the Resource Penalty: Preliminaries

 If $\mu(\mathbf{A})<0$ then the above inequality implies that the solution $\mathbf{x}(t)$ converges to zero exponentially.
 We can also extend this idea to nonlinear systems.
 With this motivation, we define a \emph{strongly contracting vector field}. \begin{define}{(\textbf{\emph{Strongly contracting vector field}} \cite{2023_FB_CTDS_book})} Let $\Mc{C} \subset \realn$ be convex.
 Let $\mathbf{f}: \Mc{C} \to \realn$ be differentiable and let $\mathbf{J}(\boldz)$ denote its Jacobian.
 Then the vector field $\mathbf{f}$ is said to be \emph{strongly infinitesimally contracting} on $\Mc{C}$ with rate $\alpha >0$ if

 \end{define}

 Finally, we recall a result that ensures the existence and uniqueness of an exponentially stable equilibrium for a strongly contracting system.
-The proof of this theorem is based on the Banach contraction theorem~\cite{2023_FB_CTDS_book}. \begin{theorem}{(\textbf{\emph{Equilibrium of a strongly contracting system}}\cite{2023_FB_CTDS_book})} Suppose $\Mc{C} \subset \realn$ is convex, closed and positive $\mathbf{f}$-invariant.
-If $\mathbf{f}:\Mc{C}\to\realn$ is strongly infinitesimally contracting on $\Mc{C}$ with rate $\alpha>0$ then, $\mathbf{f}$ has a unique globally exponentially stable equilibrium $\boldz^{*}\in \Mc{C}$. \remend \end{theorem}
+The proof of this theorem is based on the Banach contraction theorem~\cite{2023_FB_CTDS_book}.